faanross/faanross.github.io/content/posts/post-1.md

 Here we can see the Windows Remote Assistance COM Server executable (`raserver.exe`) has been launched.
 This tool is used for remote assistance, which allows someone to connect to this machine remotely to assist with technical issues.

 The flag `/offerraupdate` used in the CommandLine for `raserver.exe` suggests that it was started to accept unsolicited Remote Assistance invitations.
 This allows remote users to connect without needing an invitation.
 This Remote Assistance tool can provide an attacker with a remote interactive command-line or GUI access, similar to Remote Desktop, which can be used to interact with the system and potentially exfiltrate data.
-Additionally, this is of course another method that can be used to ensure persistence - creating alternative methods of reconnecting to the system.

 And then in the last event log we can see our old friend `rundll32.exe` - the suspicious process we first encountered way back when we looked at unusual network connections.
 This was of course what set us down this path of threat hunting in the first place.